prachi-shah26/VectraSaaS-ms-sentinel-QA/README.md

 1. `VectraDataConnector/` - This contains the package, requirements, ARM JSON file, connector page template JSON, and other dependencies.

-2. `AccountDetection/` - This contains the Azure function source code to ingest the data of the below mentioned endpoint.
+2. `Detections/` - This contains the Azure function source code to ingest the data of the below mentioned endpoint.
-    * Account Detection Data
+    * Detections Data

 3. `Audits/` - This contains the Azure function source code to ingest the data of the below mentioned endpoint.
     * Audits Data